The Handbook of Mobile Learning (Routledge, 2013) has just landed on my desk with a thud.

 Most of the other chapters in Part 1 deal with specific theories and frameworks that may apply to mobile learning.
-Most have nice symmetrical diagrams of how the world of mobile learning works [I suspect it’s way messier] and discuss concepts that are difficult for most people.
+Most have excellent symmetrical diagrams of how the world of mobile learning works [I suspect it’s way messier] and discuss concepts that are difficult for most people.

 The final chapter in Part 1, by John Traxler, is quite different than the rest of the book.
-It is about the history and challenges of bringing mobile learning to the developing world, and is well worth reading by everyone.
+It is about the history and challenges of bringing mobile learning to the developing world and is well worth reading by everyone.

 Part 2 – Learning and Learner Support